-(1) the weighted average principal maturity of the payment schedule under the 6 per cent contract is 6 years;

-(2) the yields on the closest maturities for comparable federal government debt obligations of 5 years and 7 years are 4.7 per cent and 5.0 per cent, respectively; therefore, using linear interpolation, the yield on a federal government debt obligation that has a maturity equal to the weighted average principal maturity of the contract is 4.85 per cent.
+- (1) the weighted average principal maturity of the payment schedule under the 6 per cent contract is 6 years; - (2) the interest rate issued by the federal government on the closest maturities for comparable federal government debt obligations of 5 years and 7 years are 4.7 per cent and 5.0 per cent, respectively; therefore, using linear interpolation, the interest rate issued by the federal government that has a maturity equal to the weighted average principal maturity of the contract is 4.85 per cent.
 This number is calculated as follows:

-$4.7 + [((5.0 - 4.7) \times (6 - 5))/(7 - 5)]$
+$$4.7 + [((5.0 - 4.7) \times (6 - 5)) / (7 - 5)]$$

+- = 4.7 + 0.15

-= 4.85%; and
+- = 4.85%; and

-(3) the producer's contract interest rate of 6 per cent is within 700 basis points of the 4.85 per cent yield on the comparable federal government debt obligation; therefore, none of the producer's interest costs are considered to be non-allowable interest costs for purposes of the definition non-allowable interest costs in subsection 1(1) of these Regulations.
+- (3) the producer's contract interest rate of 6 per cent is within 700 basis points of the 4.85 per cent interest rate issued by the federal government on debt obligation; therefore, none of the producer's interest costs are considered to be non-allowable interest costs for purposes of the definition non-allowable interest costs in subsection 1(1) of these Regulations.